beilmanmich/datasci_projects/readme.md

 ----
 ## A summary of my performance

-A grade of 1.0 indicates no variance from the referenced solution outpout and performance, a grade of 0.9 is needed throughout. _(ETL / DW = Extract, Transact, Load & DataWarehousing; ML = Machine Learning, VIZ = DataViz, DC = Distributed Computing, AML = Advanced Machine Learning)_
+A grade of 1.0 indicates no variance from the referenced solution outpout and performance, a grade of >0.9 is required throughout. _(ETL / DW = Extract, Transact, Load & DataWarehousing; ML = Machine Learning, VIZ = DataViz, DC = Distributed Computing, AML = Advanced Machine Learning)_

 | Week | Category   | Project | Avg Grade |
 | --- | -------------:| -----:|  -----:|